hashgraph/hedera-nft-sdk/README.md

 This package includes all sorts of tooling for the Hedera NFT ecosystem, including:

-1. **HIP412 metadata validation:** Verify your metadata against the [HIP412 metadata standard](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-412.md) for NFTs, which returns errors and warnings against the standard.
+1. **Token metadata validation:** Verify your metadata against the [token metadata JSON schema V2](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-412.md) for NFTs, which returns errors and warnings against the standard.
 2. **Local metadata validator:** Verify a local folder containing multiple JSON metadata files against the standard before publishing the NFT collection on the Hedera network.
 3. **Risk score calculation:** Calculate a risk score for an NFT collection from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.
 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.